izabelaguiar/NNTuck/README.md

 # NNTuck
-Basic code and definitions for running NNTuck on a multilayer village network
+Basic code and definitions for running NNTuck on Krackhardt's Cognitive Social Structures.